-Gamut refers to the colour range a viewing or output device is capable of displaying.
+Gamut refers to the colour range a viewing or output device is capable of displaying with ink on paper or other means of colouration.

-The graphics below represents the visible spectrum the human eye can see and the possible range of each of the two different RGB colour spaces as well as the gamut constraint of the CMYK colour mode
+The graphic below represents the visible spectrum the human eye can see and the possible range of each of the two different RGB colour spaces, as well as the gamut constraint of the CMYK colour mode.

 All digital printers have device-dependent colour spaces.
 Even though a particular device, such as a printer, may use the CMYK colour space, the colours it renders for specific CMYK values are often slightly different than all other types of CMYK printers.
 For example, printing a CMYK formula of 80/20/60/5 on Printer A & Printer B would result in two greens that do not look exactly the same.
 To match Printer B to Printer A the CMYK values used on Printer B would need to be tweaked to a new formula (eg. 83/19/61/4).
-Furthermore, each CMYK printer has a slightly different CMYK gamut; therefore a CMYK colour produced on Printer A might not be reproducible on Printer C. PrismTech recommends supplying a Pantone number to your Sales Representative for matching colour critical projects.
+Furthermore, each CMYK printer has a slightly different CMYK gamut; therefore a CMYK colour produced on Printer A might not be reproducible on Printer C. Hemlock Display recommends supplying a Pantone number to your Sales Representative for matching colour critical projects.